skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 They head south from here.
 The land here is more open and they are making excellent time.
 They eventually come to an open, treeless field.
 A stream divides the field in two.
-Across the stream they see another Ettin.
+Across the stream they see another ettin.
 They decide to go around, rather than getting into a fight with the beast.

 They travel a bit more south.
 As they move into late afternoon they